satyadeepraj/portfolio/README.md

 I am currently taking a short break in development of this theme.
 I am in the final phases of a job search, and getting ready to move into a bigger place to give some much needed room to my growing family!
 I am hoping to continue development before the end of next quarter!

 ## This website is still being developed! 🥳
-The porftofolio application has currently hit the Beta phase and is ready to be forked if you are familiar with React and Next.
+The porftfolio application has currently hit the Beta phase and is ready to be forked if you are familiar with React and Next.
 The next release cycle will focus on a better DX—moving from local JSON to MongoDB, setting up Sanity for GUI page editing, Unit Testing with Jest, adding TypeScript, etc.

 #### Next & App Architecure
 - [ ] Next.js v13 : Waiting for /app/ folder to leave beta